- Chartered Accountants ANZ offer specialisation in Forensic Accounting.

-Here Owain Stone explains why he will undertake a Forensic Accounting Specialisation to codify his 30-plus years of forensic accounting experience and what he hopes to gain from the program.
+Here Owain Stone explains why he chose to undertake a Forensic Accounting Specialisation to codify his 30-plus years of forensic accounting experience and what he hopes to gain from the program.

-Owain, when you undertake the CA ANZ FA Specialisation, which pathway will you choose?
+Owain, when you undertook the CA ANZ FA Specialisation, which pathway did you choose?

-What do you hope to gain from the program?
+What did you hope to gain from the program?

 What benefit does FA Specialisation offer members?